adrien-cotte/majority-judgment/README.md

-# Majority Judgement
+# Majority Judgment

-This Python script is designed to create Majority Judgement graphs, providing a visual representation of collective decision-making outcomes.
+This Python script is designed to create Majority Judgment graphs, providing a visual representation of collective decision-making outcomes.

-For more informations about Majority Judgement: https://en.wikipedia.org/wiki/Majority_judgment
+For more informations about Majority Judgment: https://en.wikipedia.org/wiki/Majority_judgment

 # Requirements